-Working with a Real Estate Professional
+Working with a Real Estate Licensee

-3) You can be the customer of a real estate professional.
+3) You can be the customer of a real estate licensee.
 You do not have an agency relationship with anyone at the brokerage.
 You are working with them in some capacity, but they are not acting as your agent or in your best interest.

 Written Service Agreements